erikdejonge/scenedetect/README.md

 # Execute
 > python3 scenedetect.py testvideo.mp4

-## result
+# Result
 Folder with name testvideo containing humbnails and movies

+# Alternative
-# alternative way via the scenedetect program
+Alternative way via the scenedetect program
 **this is not complete, only the points are given**
 <br><br>
 #### python scenedetect